beginning of content

 Recognising signs of child abuse

-At some time, you may be in a situation where you suspect a child is being abused.
-There are 5 main types of child abuse and neglect.
+There are 4 main types of child abuse and neglect.
 These are:

 1. physical abuse